 This is the time to be looking for a music manager; although depending on the tasks you could just employ someone rather than commit to management.
-However if you’ve got this much to do, at the expense of your act, then you need support and management may be the next step to take.
+However, if you’ve got this much to do, at the expense of your act, then you need support and management may be the next step to take.

 You’re looking to contact record labels

-Many record labels will refuse to give an act the time of day if they don’t have music artist management.
+Many record labels will refuse to give an artist the time of day if they don’t have music artist management.
 A reputable management company should already have a working relationship with record labels or they should know of each other.

 This is important to consider when looking for a music manager.
-This of course should make it easier to get your music heard.
+This, of course, should make it easier to get your music heard.

 Some music managers have ended up being as famous as the artists they represent.
 Here are some of the famous music managers who have made a name for themselves over the last 50 years.